 General Information About Chania

 Chania is the second most important city of Crete and the main city of the western Prefecture of Chania.
 It’s located on the northern coast of the island.
 You can arrive in Chania by plane (International Airport of Chania CHQ), or by ferry (Port of Souda).

 Reach Chania from the local airport

 By car, it takes 20 to 25 minutes to get to the city center from the airport (15 km/9.3 miles).
 In the airport hall of arrivals, there are many rental car offices to choose from.

-Another option is the taxi, which has a flat fare of 30.00 €.
+Here’s a fool-proof guide to renting a car on Crete.
+Another option is the taxi, which has a flat fare of €30.

 By bus is a cheaper option but the ride might take about an hour.
 Buy your ticket with cash from vending machines or directly on the bus.

 Reach the city of Chania from the port of Souda